author/arg/README.md

 // Optionally specify a list of possible flag values (autocreates the flag if it does not already exist, updates options if it does)
 Args.setOptions('name', 'john', 'jane')

-// Restrict a flag to a single value (applies when the same flag is passed multiple times).
+// Allow a flag to accept multiple values (applies when the same flag is defined multiple times).
-Args.single('c')
+Args.allowMultiple('c')

 // Do not allow unrecognized flags Args.disallowUnrecognized()